Blackwater (Game of Thrones): Ratings

-On the night of its premiere, the episode achieved a viewership of 3.38 million for its initial airing at 9:00pm and an additional 0.83 million viewers for the rerun at 11:00pm.
+On the night of its premiere, the episode achieved a viewership of 3.38 million for its initial airing at 9:00 pm and an additional 0.83 million viewers for the rerun at 11:00 pm.
 Viewer shares among the 18–49 demographic were 1.6 and 0.4 respectively.
 This represented a 13 percent decrease in viewership from the previous episode, "The Prince of Winterfell", which set a new series record for viewership figures.
 James Hibberd of Entertainment Weekly attributed this to the premiere's coincidence with Memorial Day weekend, which often reduces television viewership by about 20 percent.
 In the United Kingdom, the episode was seen by 1.035 million viewers, making it the highest-rated broadcast that week.

 Critical reception

 "Blackwater" received critical acclaim and is generally cited as one of the best episodes of the series.
 Many reviewers used superlatives: for Time's reviewer, the episode was "possibly the best hour of TV" of the year, for Rolling Stone it was "the show's best episode yet", and Entertainment Weekly described it as "arguably the best battle sequence ever produced for television", surpassing those in HBO's World War II series Band of Brothers and The Pacific.

 IGNs Matt Fowler gave the episode a perfect 10 out of 10, calling it a masterpiece.
 Alan Sepinwall, who reviewed the episode for HitFix, called it "an epic battle, and an intimate hour" and continued "but what ultimately made Blackwater so impressive wasn't the scope, but the focus".
 Ed Cumming's review for The Daily Telegraph praised the episode as "an emerald inferno, as lethal as it was beautiful to watch".

 Commentators praised the battle's emotional impact and epic scale.
-Although much reduced compared to its description in A Clash of Kings, it still went beyond anything attempted by any other regular series, according to Emily VanDerWerff of The A.V.
+Although much reduced compared to its description in A Clash of Kings, it still went beyond anything attempted by any other regular series, according to Emily St. James of The A.V.
 Club.
 Lena Headey's performance as the increasingly cynical, drunk, and desperate Queen Regent Cersei was particularly noted.
 Sean Collins of Rolling Stone commented that the episode "gave actress Lena Headey her finest hour on the show so far".
 Writing for The Guardian, Sarah Hughes described the performances of both Headey and costar Peter Dinklage as "wonderful", going on to say of Headey's Cersei that she "displayed a terrifying strength" and that her final scene with Tommen was "gut-wrenching".
-The episode also received praise for its unsentimental depiction of warfare as a harrowing and costly enterprise, with VanDerWerff interpreting it as a critique of "the sorts of political systems that perpetuate it".
+The episode also received praise for its unsentimental depiction of warfare as a harrowing and costly enterprise, with Emily St. James interpreting it as a critique of "the sorts of political systems that perpetuate it".

 The episode's director, Neil Marshall, called the fan and critical reaction to the episode "overwhelming", adding that he's "never seen anything like it for a TV episode".